Reconstructing Historical Climate Fields With Deep Learning: Results

 \subsection{Comparison with related work}

 In order for our method to be directly comparable to the previously introduced PConv method \cite{kadow_artificial_2020}, we evaluate LaMa on the same held-out CMIP5 ensemble member.
-We mask the held-out 145th CMIP5 member with the corresponding HadCRUT4 masks for each month over the time span 1870-2005~AD to have the same temporal range as Kadow et al. \cite{kadow_artificial_2020} (Fig.~\ref{fig:one_month_map_example}a,b).
-We reconstruct the held-out CMIP5 member over the whole time span with LaMa and kriging and compare it with the PConv approach, as well as an additional reanalysis product (Fig.~\ref{fig:one_month_map_example}).
-In the following, we refer to the square root of the spatially weighted average of the squared differences between the ground truth and the inpainted image as the spatial RMSE.
-Additionally, we define the site-wise RMSE as the RMSE at each site, averaged over the time dimension.
+We mask the held-out 145th CMIP5 member with the corresponding HadCRUT4 masks for each month over the time span 1870-2005~AD, in order to have the same temporal range as Kadow et al. \cite{kadow_artificial_2020} (Fig.~\ref{fig:Fig_2}A,B).
+We reconstruct the held-out CMIP5 member over the whole time span with LaMa and kriging, and compare it with the PConv approach (Fig.~\ref{fig:Fig_2}).
+We use the spatial root-mean-squared error (RMSE) and site-wise RMSE as main evaluation metrics, where the main difference between the metrics is the order of averaging in time and space (see Methods).
+We refer to the square root of the spatially weighted average of the squared differences between the ground truth and the inpainted image as the spatial RMSE.
+Additionally, we define the site-wise RMSE as the RMSE at each site (i.e., grid cell), averaged over the time dimension.
 The mean site-wise RMSE is the spatially weighted average of the site-wise RMSE in all grid cells.
-Hence, the main difference between the two main evaluation metrics that we focus on is the order of averaging in time and space.
 In each time step, we exclude the grid cells that have known values for the calculations of the RMSE.

 Our model is able to realistically reconstruct the spatial patterns and amplitude of the surface temperature.
-An exemplary spatial reconstruction for February 1870 for all methods, i.e. LaMa, kriging, and PConv \cite{kadow_artificial_2020}, is shown in Fig.~\ref{fig:one_month_map_example}.
+An example spatial reconstruction for February 1870 for all methods, i.e. LaMa, kriging, and PConv \cite{kadow_artificial_2020}, is shown in Fig.~\ref{fig:Fig_2}.
 There is high agreement between the reconstructed temperature fields and the ground truth.
 While the tropical and sub-tropical regions show strong similarities between ground truth and reconstruction, the polar regions show the strongest deviation from the ground truth for all methods (Fig.~\ref{fig:Fig_3}, Tab.~\ref{tab:comparison}).